Most students take three full time Advanced Level subjects, and you will be asked to choose three main subjects in your application.

 For further information on which subjects to choose for Oxford and Cambridge, please click here: Oxford and Cambridge

-Russell Group universities, which are the most competitive, no longer use a list of ‘facilitating’ subjects in their subject recommendations, although it is sensible for students to look at https://www.informedchoices.ac.uk to help select the right subjects for them.
+Russell Group universities, which are the most competitive, no longer use a list of ‘facilitating’ subjects in their subject recommendations, although we recommend this website to help students select the right subjects for them.